 1. Completed online application

-For best consideration for admission and invitations to special programs, students should apply by the Priority Deadline.
-In the application, students will be asked to answer one of five essay prompts, which can be reviewed in advance here.
+For priority consideration for admission and invitations to special programs, students should apply by the early action deadline.
+In the application, students will be asked to answer one of five essay prompts.
 Applications must be completed online, and all additional application materials must be postmarked by the appropriate deadline.

 2. Nonrefundable application fee of $75